There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-Like most countries, Norway has christmas traditions that should not be broken, at any cost.
-Christmas, called “jul” here, actually predates the christianization of the country, and although we don’t know much about how the old heathens celebrated, we know that they used to sacrifice animals and drink beer.
+Christmas, called “jul” in Norway, actually predates the Christianisation of the country, and although we don’t know much about how the old heathens celebrated, we know that they used to sacrifice animals and drink beer.
 In other words, their rituals weren’t totally different from ours.

-As in many European countries, most Norwegian towns and cities also offer Christmas fairs and markets.
+As in many European countries, most Norwegian towns and cities also have Christmas fairs and markets.

 Most decorate the streets with lights and garnish, and some take it even further.
-In Bergen for instance, kindergartens, schools, businesses and thousands of individuals have contributed to a gingerbread town every year since Christmas in 1991.
+In Bergen kindergartens, schools, businesses, and thousands of individuals have contributed to a gingerbread town every year since the Christmas of 1991.

-A visit to the wooden town of Røros will probably put you in the right mood, while Tregaarden’s Christmas House in Drøbak is a Scandinavia’s only permanent Christmas shop.
-Outside Oslo you’ll find Hadeland Glassverk, where visitors can purchase handmade glass from local artisans.
+A visit to the wooden town of Røros will probably put you in the right mood, whilst Tregaarden’s Christmas House in Drøbak is Scandinavia’s only permanent Christmas shop.
+Not far from Oslo, you’ll find Hadeland Glassverk where you can purchase handmade glass from local artisans.